KarimChukfeh/tic-tac-react/public/Docs.md

 - reads the factory ABI
 - reads the game instance ABI
 - creates tournaments through the factory
-- reads tournaments and matches from clone instances
+- reads tournaments and matches from instances
 - sends `makeMove(...)` calls against the game ABI

 At that point, the ABI bundle and deployment manifest should be treated as your source of truth.
 A UI integration guide is coming separately.